 The blue white lights began to burn brighter as two figures sprinted across the pathway to reach the two princes.
 High Priest Blue Lightning, the twin queens’ cousin, and his mate, Draca, ran to the two young princes and swept them into their arms, shielding their eyes with their robes.
 “Glimpse away White Light, Dark Shade!
 Glimpse away!”
 Blue Lightning shouted to the two young males as he and Draca bowed their heads over the two cousins to keep them from going blind.
 The blue white light that had been the two queens grew brighter as the force-field closed to form a dome over the city.

 The light grew brighter until the enemy forces crashed against the dome, unable to get in.
 The invading army threw everything they had at the energy shield but nothing, not weapon nor magic, could penetrate the protective dome.
-The island shook with an ear-splitting crack, the foundation of the city broke as cracks filled the Earth under what was the city of Atlantis and the ground gave way under the dome.
+The island shook with an ear-splitting crack, the foundation of the city broke as cracks filled the earth under what was the capital city of Atlantis and the ground gave way under the dome.
 Earth, rock and debris hit the protective energy shield as water flooded in where land had once been, taking the lives of the invading army with it.
 The blue white shield grew dimmer until the city of Atlantis sank beneath the waves; never again to resurface.